 - Meet the selection criteria of the Coastal Conservancy's San Francisco Bay Area Conservancy Program and are consistent with the San Francisco Bay Conservation and Development Commission's coastal management program and with the San Francisco Bay Joint Venture's implementation strategy.

-Additional information on funding decisions, including project eligibility, eligible grantees, and the process for the review and approval of grants, can be found in the San Francisco Bay Restoration Authority's Grant Program Guidelines.
+Additional information on funding decisions, including project eligibility, eligible grantees, and the process for the review and approval of grants, can be found on the Grants page of this website.

-Annual Reports for the Restoration Authority can be found below:
+Annual Reports for the Restoration Authority can be found on the Resources Page.